 Offered: Fall, and as needed.

-ELED 538 - Mathematics M.A.T.
-Practicum (3)
+ELED 538 - MAT Teaching Mathematics practicum (3)

 Research and theory as it applies to mathematics and associated teaching methods are examined.
 Emphasis is on application and authentic assessment in practicum settings with diverse populations.
 5 contact hours.